marceldegraaf/promex/README.md

 ## To do before 1.0 release

 Promex adheres to [Prometheus' client library guide](https://prometheus.io/docs/instrumenting/writing_clientlibs/) as much as possible.
-These things are still required to make that happen:
+These things are still required to make that happen, in no particular order:

 - [ ] Refactor code so metrics can be registered to one or more registries which each have their own exporter.